 On the other hand, only trusting instinct only will destroy a company fast with risky decisions because, without data, one is blind.

 My business partner and I would spend several days in a row from morning to night, just analyzing data based on our followers and our prospects.

 The need for data drove us to spend over $100,000 to build a software platform that would get us data faster and more accurately.

-But then we would also look at what kinds of things prospects got more emotional about, and we knew that focusing on those topics would be easier to persuade someone to buy the product.
+But then we would also look at what kinds of things prospects got more emotional about (those things computers aren't so good at measuring), and we knew that focusing on those topics would make it easier to persuade someone to buy the product.